 RTM 490.
 Challenges in Leisure Services Seminar (3)

 Analytical approach to theories and principles of recreation, leisure and play as they relate to field observations and practical applications.

-Prerequisite: Senior standing.
+Prerequisites: RTM 490 (required for undergraduate students); Senior standing (required for undergraduate students).
 Supervised internship in professional recreation settings.
+Available for graduate credit.
 (Credit/No Credit only)

 RTM 496A-Z. Experimental Topics Courses in Recreation and Tourism Management (3)